 ASK YOUR DOCTOR — ABOUT THIS TOO

 Unless this kind of advertising is banned, the trend will only increase.
-In fact, more players are coming to this space: medical device companies are getting into the act and investing billions of dollars to advertise.
+In fact, more players are coming into this space: medical device companies are getting into the act and investing billions of dollars to advertise.

 “It seems that there has been a reawakening in this direct-to-patient opportunity, from the standpoint of patients seeking education,” said Eric Siebert, digital marketing vice president at Boston Scientific.

-Meanwhile the AMA has called for a ban on direct-to-consumer ads for drugs and implantable medical devices.
+Meanwhile, the AMA has called for a ban on direct-to-consumer ads for drugs and implantable medical devices.

 TO KNOW OR NOT TO KNOW

 The more questions we bring to our health care providers, the more engaged we are in our care.
 Studies have shown that an involved patient is a healthier patient, and a healthier patient lowers healthcare costs overall.
 So would you rather be aware of the options available to you or rely on your physician?
 To help you answer that question, let’s go back to the Burst Spinal Cord Stimulation I mentioned earlier (which I narrated).
 Would you like to see a (shorter) version of the video?
 Maybe as an ad on TV if you suffered from chronic intractable low back and leg pain?